White paper

 “Many attorneys, including myself, are perfectionists,” says Rudolph.
 “It's how we survived law school and passed the bar exam.
 We want to make sure that every bit of our case is accurate and yields the results that we want.
 The fear of making mistakes means you spend more time reviewing documents and data and you probably want to triple- or quadruple-check everything on your list.
 This eats up valuable time and chips away at your efficiency.”

-The Harvard Business Review concurs: “Second guessing also has a real productivity impact,” says Amy Jen Su, co-founder of executive leadership development firm Paravis Partners and coauthor of Own the Room.
+The Harvard Business Review concurs: “Second guessing also has a real productivity impact,” says Amy Jen Su, co-founder of executive leadership development firm Parvis Partners and coauthor of Own the Room.
 “When you’re spinning on a decision, you’re not moving forward.
 You’re just sitting in this purgatory of second guessing.”

 Efficiency pain point: Questioning your information sources